 The Palliser Airshed Society would like to acknowledge the hard work and contributions of all stakeholders and contractors in partnership with the association.
-PAS has made significant strides towards achieving the stated goals in 2020.
+PAS would like to acknowledge the Government of Alberta - AEP, AHS and AER for their in-kind and financial support in 2021.
+PAS has made significant strides towards achieving the stated goals in 2021.
 Our member companies and municipalities have continued to provide experience and financial stability to PAS, even in times of less than ideal economic conditions.

-We are looking forward to a successful 2021
+We are looking forward to a successful 2022